JcDenis/docker-dotclear/README.md

 * MYSQL_USER as database login
 * MYSQL_PASSWORD as database password

+Builds should support postgresql and mysql database.

 On first run you should wait that container download ans install required version of Dotclear...

+## TODO

+* Disable upgrade from Dotclear.
+Should only use upgrade from container restart ?
+* Use auto installation from container environment variables.
+* Add support of Dotclear's DEBUG mode for Dotclear and logs.
+* Add better cache management.
+From another container or from Dotclear container.
+* Enhance server and php configuration.
+From x.conf files.
+* Add builds from Alpine and Apache and maybe without FPM.

 ## CONTRIBUTING